SAP-samples/kyma-runtime-extension-samples/connectivity-proxy/README.md

 - The provisioning of the Connectivity Proxy within the Kyma runtime.
 - A sample Nodejs application is ran locally and configured in the SAP Cloud Connector to be exposed to the connected SAP BTP account.
 - A Serverless function is deployed within the Kyma runtime, which is configured to call the sample Nodejs application via the Connectivity Proxy.
+- Using a curl pod to call the sample Nodejs application via the Connectivity Proxy.

 ### Enable the Connectivity Service Entitelment